puccife/ADAHomeworks/project/README.md

 Each dataset contains information about 186 countries.
 Each of them has 42 attributes related to the topics listed in the introduction.

 # A list of internal milestones up until project milestone 2
-1. Better understanding of each dataset.
+1. Further understand the details of each dataset.
-2. Finding more relationships between both datasets.
+2. Find more relationships between both datasets.
+3. Merge the datasets.
-3. Elaborate coordinates from addresses.
+4. Elaborate coordinates from addresses.
+5. Explorative data analysis: value ranges and distributions, correlations.

 # Questions for TAa
 We think that it would be interesting to do a more detailed analysis taking into account a distinction for different sectors of industry.
 However, we did not find a good way to find out the sector an entity in the panama papers belongs to.
 In particular, we would need to enrich the dataset somehow.
 (Note that there is a column named company type in the panama papers data set, but it is all empty.)
 Can you point us to other data sets possibly containing this information?